 It's not just the oceans.
 Land animals - including those that humans consume - are affected by plastic pollution.
 Microplastic pollution in soil, sediments and other bodies of water poses a real danger to our ecosystems.
 They have even been found in our tap water.

 - Over 50% of cattle in Kenya were found to have plastic bags in their stomachs, before the country moved to ban single-use plastic bags completely. [source]

 - In 2019, it was reported that 60,000 cows in France suffered from tumours and infections caused by an accumulation of plastic in their rumen. [source]

 - Microplastic contamination on land is estimated to be anywhere from four to 23 times higher than marine microplastic pollution.
 This can have a long-term negative impact as plastic enters the food chain and contaminates soil. [source]

 - Billions of people are ingesting microplastic in the water they drink out of their taps; a study found 83% of global tap water samples to be contaminated, including 72% of European samples. [source]

 There's demand out there to make the change, and the good news is that we can all be part of it.
 By making small changes to our individual and family lifestyles, we can reduce the amount of waste entering our landscapes and oceans.
 Do your part by committing to a plastic-free July.

 As convenient as it may be, the small plastic bottle is one of the most littered items in the world, contributing to one third of all marine pollution.
 Make the easy change to a reusable, sustainable solution with Doulton's stylish TASTE bottle - ideal for staying hydrated with great-tasting, healthy filtered water on the go.

 Looking to take more steps towards sustainability as a family?
 Drinking more water is a great place to start.
-An at-home water filtration system — such as the Royal Doulton Elite — will help you to swap pollution for hydration, reducing temptation to reach for plastic bottled soft drinks.
+An at-home water filtration system - such as ourundercounter systems - which will help you to swap pollution for hydration, reducing temptation to reach for plastic bottled soft drinks.